appetrosyan/appetrosyan.github.io/blog/rants/language_elitism.md

 I suppose Windows has WSL, so some systems programmers do.
 But I don't think that generalising to systems programmers is a good strategy.

 I also find it interesting that Drew doesn't mention Go in a negative light here.
 Go is far more hostile to foreign ABI dynamic linkage than Rust, and until C-Go there was no way to do it at all.
 Certainly it would be intellectually dishonest to later praise Go, despite it having many of the same drawbacks as Rust.

 > Cargo is mandatory.
 On a similar line of thought, Rust’s compiler flags are not stable.
 Attempts to integrate it with other build systems have been met with hostility from the Rust & Cargo teams.

 This statement is correct.
-The sentiment that is expressed with it is misguided.
-As a systems programmer I _don't_ want to fuck around with your snowflake build system, that can wipe my system when I want it to compile something.
+The sentiment that is expressed with it is not.
+As a systems programmer I _don't_ want to fuck around with your snowflake build system, that can do anything at all: it can wipe my system when I want it to compile something.
 With Qt, I don't want to play whack-a-mole and port build systems if some of my transitive deps use `cmake`, others use `make`, some use `ninja` and some are weird libraries that use `qmake` that doesn't even exist anymore.

+Whenever I venture outside the ecosystems of langauges where there is supposed to be one only build system, I have the instinctive desire to track down the programmers behind every other build system, kindap them, and publicly execute them by smashing their head with an IBM model F.  Anyone who advocates for alternative build system, should be given a relatively moderate punishment of being killed with a Space Cadet keyboard, including Drew.

 The fact that Rust imposes one build system, allows for some uniformity.
 This uniformity allows one to use `make` in a Rust code base in a predictable fashion.
+The same goes for projects that are not meant to be re-used as part of other projects.

-And again, Go has the same problem.
+And again, Go has the same "problem".

 > The outside world exists, and us systems programmers spend a lot of our time integrating things.

 I suppose it would be hypocritical, if Drew also [complained](https://github.com/ankitects/anki/issues/1378#issuecomment-1229168663) about the usage of a build system on a different project.

 The fewer build systems exist the better.
 They are a tower of babel.
 Let the best one win.
-And `cargo` is a strong contender.
+The rest must die.
+One build system per language is the most I'm willing to tolerate.

 > Concurrency is generally a bad thing.